Meteor-Community-Packages/meteor-autoform/README.md

 validate it again in your method on the server, using `check()` in combination with `myAutoFormSchema`.
 This is why we create the `SimpleSchema` instance in client+server code.**

+It's also generally best to call `myAutoFormSchema.clean` for the object again in the server method.
+In particular, you will definitely want to do this if the object's schema has auto or default values so that they can be added.

 ### An Example Contact Form

 *common.js:*